 After Adrano, the Canadians were moved back to Simeto and their fighting days in Sicily were coming to a close.

 The Germans started their withdrawal from the island on 10 August.
 They had planned their retreat masterfully.
-Despite the efforts of an American and two British divisions in their pursuit, the German engineers had used the natural defiles along the coast to their great advantage.
+Despite the efforts of one American and two British divisions in their pursuit, the German engineers had used the natural defiles along the coast to their great advantage.
 Every conceivable obstacle was put in the way.
-A British division took a week to advance 16 miles along a coastal road.
-By 14 August, the Germans were able to break contact with the Allies and the rate of advance equalled the ability of engineers to open the routes.
-By 17 August, the Germans evacuated nearly 40,000 troops, 9600 vehicles, 47 tanks, 94 guns and 17,000 tons of ammunition, fuel and equipment from Sicily.
+One of the British divisions took a week to advance 16 miles along a coastal road.
+The Allied rate of advance was set by the ability of engineers to open the routes.
+On 14 August, the Germans broke contact with the Allies and by 17 August, had evacuated nearly 40,000 troops, 9600 vehicles, 47 tanks, 94 guns and 17,000 tons of ammunition, fuel and equipment from Sicily.

 The Canadians had acquitted themselves well in their first campaign.
 They had fought through 150 miles of mountainous country—farther than any other formation in the Eighth Army—and during their final two weeks had borne a large share of the fighting on the Army front.
 Canadian casualties totalled 562 killed, 1,664 wounded and 84 prisoners of war.